 2nd Place: Cash prize (based on # of entries)

 - All fish registered at weigh in and measured by the weigh master will be automatically tabulated for the Grand Prize.
 It will be determined by the greatest total length of all different species recorded by each contestant.
 Only your top fish of a particular species will be aggregated.

-Open Division: Winners will be determined by length with ties broken by weigh in time.
-Each species subdivision will be awarded as follows:
+OPEN DIVISION: Winners will be determined by length with ties broken by weigh in time.
+Individual species subdivision will be awarded as follows:

 ○ 1st Place $100

 ○ 3rd Place $25